MichielDepraetere/course-linux-essentials/docs/b-managing-linux-systems/01-package-managers/README.md

 console.log("Hello World from JavaScript");
 ```

+With the following command: "snap install nodejs",
+This is the output: "Interacting with snapd is not yet supported on Windows Subsystem for Linux.
+This command has been left available for documentation purposes only."

 ### ❌ Dhcpdump

 *Install the `dhcpdump` and try to capture some DHCP traffic in the network.
 Work together with another student and try to capture the DHCP request of his/her laptop.
 Find out what the MAC Address is and check it using the `ip` or `ipconfig` tool.*